 Is a Dubai Transport Company Profitable in the UAE?

 A transport business in the UAE can be highly profitable due to international trade, booming e-commerce, and the country’s role as a re-export center for the wider GCC and Africa.
+Rising online shopping demand has also increased the need for fast local fulfilment, including delivery services and cargo services across the city.
 The UAE houses major ports like Jebel Ali, Khalifa Port, and Sharjah Port, along with popular airports in Dubai and Abu Dhabi.

 If you’re starting a business in Dubai as a foreigner, a logistics license allows you to offer services like: